acohen/guides/app/README.md

   let!(:malfoy)

-  it "Kenneth can confirm Malfoy's Host Application" do
+  it "Kenneth can confirm Malfoy's Host Application", :js do
     Given "Kenneth is signed in"
     And   "Kenneth visits Pages On Review Host Applications" When  "Kenneth confirms Malfoy's Host Application"